GLOBAL MARKETS-Asian shares spooked by rising U.S. yields, cost worries

 A break of its January 2014 high of 3.041 percent could turn investors even more bearish.

-Fed Funds rate futures price have been constantly falling this month, pricing in a considerable chance of three more rate hikes by the end of this year.
+Fed Funds rate futures prices have been constantly falling this month, pricing in a considerable chance of three more rate hikes by the end of this year.

 Rising U.S. rates underpinned the U.S. dollar in the currency market.

+Against a basket of major currencies, the dollar index edged up 0.1 percent.

-Oil prices slipped back from near 3 1/2-year highs as the talks between U.S. President Donald Trump and French President Emmanuel Macron eased concerns Washington may reinstate sanctions against Iran, although Trump refrained from committing to staying in a 2015 nuclear deal.
+Oil prices slipped back from near 3-1/2-year highs as talks between U.S. President Donald Trump and French President Emmanuel Macron eased concerns Washington may reinstate sanctions against Iran, although Trump refrained from committing to staying in a 2015 nuclear deal.

 WTI’s discount to Brent WTCLc1-LCOc1 widened to as much as $6.32, the most since Jan.
 2, on rising U.S. production.